akoutsop1909/MSc_Thesis/README.md

 ```
 * Evaluate IHU
   1. Open ```datasets_banet_csvs.ipynb``` from the ```scripts``` folder.
-  2. Modify the path to the ihu_resized folder in the **Create IHU csv file** code cell.
+  2. Modify the path to the ihu_resized folder in the **Create IHU CSV file** code cell.
   3. Run **Import packages** and **Create IHU csv file**.
   4. Replace ```ihu_banet.csv``` in ```models/BANet/datasets``` with the newly created csv file.
   5. You can now execute the evaluation command (modify [path_to_model].